ncasuk/decades-pp/README.txt

 Writing modules for Decades Post Processing
 -------------------------------------------

-All processing modules should be subclasses of cal_base.
+All processing modules should be subclasses of ppodd.core.cal_base.

 They should include a process method which does the main work of the class, and an __init__ method for setting up inputs and outputs.

 inputs should be defined as a list of parameter names.

-outputs should be a list of parameters ( of type parameter defined in data.py )
+outputs should be a list of parameters ( of type parameter defined in ppodd/core.py )

 There are two defined subclasses already which can be subclassed further.